detly/dart/README.md

 ## Note about live-build

 In order to work around [bug #773833](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=773833) you need to patch `/usr/lib/live/build/binary_hdd`.
 That is actually the file on the machine running live-build, not the chroot.
+See the patch file `live-build-773833.patch`.

 ## Configuration